 Lansdowne House

-If you’re staying for a longer period of time or with a group, you can opt for The Old Pantry, a self-contained apartment featuring two bedrooms, a shower room, a family bathroom and a small courtyard.
+If you’re staying for a longer period or with a group, you can opt for The Old Pantry, a self-contained apartment featuring two bedrooms, a shower room, a family bathroom and a small courtyard.

-Handily a walk away from Hove seafront and a flurry of independent shops, this is a spot that only those in-the-know know about.
+Handily a walk away from Hove seafront and a flurry of independent shops, this is a spot that only those ‘in the know know about.

 45 Lansdowne Place, Hove, East Sussex, BN3 1HF